beginning of content

 Peripheral nerve blocks

-You may be offered a peripheral nerve block to give pain relief after an operation on your arm or leg.
+You may be offered a peripheral nerve block to give pain relief after a procedure on your arm or leg.
 A nerve block works by temporarily numbing your nerves to give pain relief.
 This involves injecting local anaesthetics and other painkillers near the major nerves to your arm or leg.

 What complications can happen?